andymeneely/project-timber-wolf/scenarios/scenarios.md

 <img class="map" src="the fall guys ch 2 the warehouse.svg">

-_I met with the Smugglers.
-Sounds like they were impressed by our little stunt.
-I was expecting retaliation, instead they're offering us some more work!
-Good to see our talents are being appreciated._

-_Here's the job.
+_Wow you all are fast learners!
+Here's the job.
 There's an abandoned warehouse that's used as a secure storage for a variety of stolen goods being moved by this group known as The Forum.
 Security is pretty intricate on this one.
 They've got a thermal imaging system called The Watchtower, plus some pressure sensors that makes our life complicated. **Our objective is to steal two jewels,** but if we get the third we get an extra $3k for our next job._

-_I told the Smugglers that we won't let them down... and I intend to keep my promise._
+_"I'll be outside here waiting for you"._

 ### Setup